 - The vision of a better-connected West Ashley where residents and visitors can actually choose among varying modes of mobility is comprised of a multitude of specific projects and policy measures for vehicular, pedestrian, bicycle, and transit system improvements.
-Some of these initiatives have been in process for many years, ~~and are reiterated in this plan as part of the regional network enhancements that are being moved forward by multiple jurisdictions and entities.~~
+Some of these initiatives have been in process for many years, including the completion of I-526, and are reiterated in this plan as part of the regional network enhancements that are being moved forward by multiple jurisdictions and entities. - Detailed implementation recommendations are described on pages 3.40-3.46, including projects and policy recommendations.
+Many initiatives are coupled with land use changes to create more walkable mixed-use nodes.
+The nexus of a walkable, mixed-use land use pattern coupled with supporting transportation network can help realize the community vision.